Baqpaq runs with the permissions of the user that started the application,

 File permissions are set to 600 i.e. the file can be read and written only by the current user.

 Scheduled tasks (if enabled) can run even if user is not logged-in.

 This mode is recommended if scheduled tasks are enabled, or if you are using Qt-based desktops like KDE or LXQt.

 Passphrase will be saved in GNOME keyring and is protected by the keyring password.

-GNOME keyring is a component of GNOME desktop that stores secrets, passwords, keys, certificates and make them available to applications.
+GNOME keyring is a component of GNOME desktop that stores secrets, passwords, keys, certificates and makes them available to applications.

 You can change the current password for the keyring using the Seahorse application (Passwords and Keys) in application menu.
 It is recommended to keep the keyring password same as your login password so that it is unlocked automatically on login.